 First Person Dream

-You were vexed with your father this morning because he woke you from a dream in which you were a flying wolf.
+You were vexed with your father this morning because he woke you from a dream in which you were a flying dog.

 Dada woke me from a really good dream, you cry, yanking the comforter over your head.

-I peel the covers back and ask gently, Do you think you could draw this wolf for me?
+I peel the covers back and ask, Maybe you could draw this flying dog for me, so I can better imagine it?

-My question is apparently enraging, and your feet are kicking in an instant tantrum.
-But there’s ten extra pounds of winter blanket and you can’t sustain the weight.
-Your torso bursts forth, green eyes glowing, cheeks flaming pink.
+My question enrages you.
+Your feet tantrum your feet, but there’s ten extra pounds of winter blanket on the bed and you’re little legs can’t sustain the weight.
+Your burst from the sheets, green eyes glowing, your cheeks flaming.

-Mama! you snap, your entire body vibrating, It was a first person dream.
-I can’t DRAW myself because I can’t SEE myself, duh!
+Mama! you snap, hands on your hips.
+It was a first person dream.
+I can’t draw myself because I can’t SEE myself, duh!

 Well, damn, I say.
-Well, then, how were the tops of the trees?
+How were the tops of the trees?

-You howl with indignation and retract into the covers, and I scoot out before you burst from your den.
-In the kitchen, your father sits at the table, a playlist called Christmas Jazz giving merciless tidings, my favorite mug steaming with black coffee.
+You howl with indignation and dive back into the bed, yanking the comforter over your head.
+I tie my robe and head downstairs - give you a little space to cool your jets.
+In the kitchen, your father sits at the table, a Christmas Jazz playlist offering merciless tidings.
+My favorite mug is full of freshly-pressed coffee.

-I can’t help it.
-Laughter shoots from all holes in my face.
+I can’t help it - laughter shoots from every hole in my face.

-You let me kiss your flaming cheeks five times, each side, and eat your oatmeal while sitting in my lap, the canopy of tree tops stretching green and for forever.
+You’re an absolutely brat sometimes, I say, reaching over your shoulders to pull you close, my nose buried in your hair.
+You let me kiss your flaming cheeks five times, each side, and eat your oatmeal while sitting in my lap, the canopy of tree tops stretching green and forever.

 Previous